rsalmond/TIL/five dollar words.md

 Stricture: restriction, rule.
 Or: sternly critical remark.

+Sublate: deny or negate.
+Or: assimilate a smaller entity into a larger one.

 Syncretism: the practice of combining different beliefs and various schools of thought.

 Unstinting: given without restraint, unsparing.